WebAhead/master-reference/curriculum.md

 ## Questions:

- * how does this relate to the master ref.
-If we have learning outcomes + project can we put something in??
- * things missing in curriculum: front-end framework, build tools, sass, UX, where does it fit?
+ * things missing in the curriculum: front-end framework, build tools, sass, UX, where does it fit?
+ * should week 11 be a curriculum planning week with the creation of an original resource as the project?
+ * if weeks 1-10 are stable, weeks 11 + are open to variation?